dulnan/nuxt-graphql-middleware/docs/configuration/full-example.md

   },

   /**
-   * Handle 4xx/5xx errors happening when making the GraphQL request to the
+   * Handle 4xx/5xx errors happening when making the request to the
    * GraphQL server.
    */
   onServerError(event, error, operation, operationName) {